The Best Sauna Heaters of 2023

 Electric steam generators are another approach that can be used with a sauna or with a shower or wet room to create a sauna experience.
 They fit outside the space and pipe steam inside, allowing maximum room for occupants.
 However, they do not produce direct heat.

 Wood-burning sauna heaters create a traditional atmosphere that some feel is the best way to heat a sauna.
 However, dealing with logs, lighting the stove, and ash cleanup afterward can be inconvenient.
-They can also be surprisingly expensive to run if you don’t cut your own wood.
+They can also be surprisingly expensive to run for those who don’t cut their own wood.

 Gas heaters are more fuel efficient than electric heaters, though the initial cost is usually high.
 Most are high-output devices designed for commercial spaces.
 None were included in the shopping recommendation list since they weren’t suitable for home sauna heating.